BrentSeidel/Sim-CPU/README.md

     - ASL (register)
     - ASR (register)
 - Branch Group
-    - Bcc (not all combinations tested)
+    - Bcc (not all condition code combinations tested)
     - BRA
 - Bit Operation Group
     - BCHG
     - BCLR
+    - BSET

 An initial cut at memory mapped I/O was added, but the CPU simulation does not yet have instructions to test it.